Saturday, 3 May 2025

 BACKGROUND EXPLANATION

 My great grandfather Charles Francis Edwards was born in Keokuk, Iowa on 22 February 1869.
-There are no birth records available for this time in Iowa, but this is the information he consistently used during his lifetime.
-Although he liked to claim he was orphaned at a young age and his version of his parents’ names varied, in his Montana marriage license when he married Mary Jane Wescott in 1896 he indicated that his parents were Louis Edwards and Martha Hoover.
+He claimed he was orphaned at a young age.
+His Montana marriage license to wed Mary Jane Wescott in 1896 indicated that his parents were Louis Edwards and Martha Hoover.

 Investigations undertaken on my behalf by Alice Veen of Prairie Roots Genealogy in Iowa led to the establishment of his mother and her ancestry.
-She was Barbara (not Martha) Hoover (c.1832-1890), eldest daughter of Christian Hoover and Mary Green.
-Barbara married three times (as Charles had said), first in 1855 to a Hoover cousin named William.
+She was Barbara (not Martha) Hoover (c.1832-1890).
+Barbara married three times, first in 1855 to a Hoover cousin named William.
 After William’s untimely death in 1858, she married Louis Edwards in Illinois in 1861.
 Louis soon left to take part in the American Civil War, became very ill and came home to die in Illinois on 18 February 1866, a full 3 years before the birth of Barbara’s son Charles.
 Barbara married her third husband, George Payton, in What Cheer, Keokuk, Iowa in 1873.
 Clearly, Charles was born between marriages for his mother.

 Who then was Charles’s father?

-Traditional genealogical records have proven useless for determining this well-guarded family secret.
-Recent developments in genetic genealogy should provide some useful clues for a father for Charles since his living descendants would contain valuable information in their genetic makeup.
+Traditional genealogical records proved useless for determining this well-guarded family secret.
+Recent developments in genetic genealogy were the only hope for finding a father for Charles; his living descendants would contain valuable information in their genetic makeup.

 Y CHROMOSOME ANALYSIS

-The Y chromosome is passed down virtually unchanged from father to son down the line, with only infrequent mutations, enabling determination of male inheritance quite clearly.
-This usually means following the family surname back up the male line, only broken by “non-parental events” where the supposed father was not the actual biological father of the son.
+The Y chromosome is passed down virtually unchanged from father to son down the line, enabling determination of male inheritance quite clearly.
+This usually means following the family surname back up the male line, only broken where the supposed father was not the actual biological father of the son.
 Charles Edwards certainly did NOT inherit the Edwards Y chromosome.
-His Y chromosome would have come from his unknown father who somehow met up with Barbara in the spring of 1868 when she became pregnant with Charles.
+His Y chromosome would have come from his unknown father who somehow encountered Barbara in the spring of 1868 when she became pregnant with Charles.
 Of course, both Charles and his unknown father (“UF”) have long since passed away so traditional paternity testing is out of the question.

 The next best thing is to have a male child of Charles submit a DNA sample for determining his Y chromosome haplogroup and locating any close living matches who have also tested and share similar Y chromosome DNA.
 The two sons of Charles are also deceased, but both had sons who would have inherited that same Y chromosome from UF.
 One of them graciously agreed to be tested through FamilytreeDNA at the 67 marker level.
 (To protect his privacy, I am going to call him “YEdwards”.)

-When YEdwards’ results came back with Haplogroup R-M269, not surprisingly there were no matches with the Edwards surname.
-There were just 2 matches (here called “LS” and “RN”, again to protect their privacy) leading to 2 surnames: Saum(s) and Nagle/Nagell.
+When YEdwards’ results came back with Haplogroup R-M269 (as of April 2025 classified as R-P312), not surprisingly there were no matches with the Edwards surname.
+Although this haplogroup is common in Central Europe, Spain, Portugal, France and the British Isles, there were just 2 matches (here called “LS” and “RN”, again to protect their privacy) leading to 2 surnames: Saum(s) and Nagle/Nagell.

 Match Name